Program Overview

 Our Mission

 The Commons Foundation mission is to support sustaining the town of Little Compton by increasing access to home ownership for qualified families and seniors in the Little Compton community.
+Our programs provide resources that help increase home ownership for families and seniors and help the community retain and grow our school populations and employment in fields traditionally associated with Little Compton.

-Who Is The Program for?
+Who Is The Program For?

 What Projects Qualify?

-• Building a new home in Little Compton on land you currently own
+- Building a new home in Little Compton on land you currently own

-• Completing or refurbishing a home in Little Compton
+- Completing or refurbishing a home in Little Compton

 If you are not sure if you or your housing project qualifies, please contact us.